 University of California - Berkeley is the best choice for students thinking about a Computer Science degree.
 After getting their bachelor's degree, CompSci students generally make around $79,107 in their early careers.
 The location in a main urban center is tremendous for students seeking ample choices for networking, excitement, and life.

 Harvey Mudd College is a good choice for students pursuing a Computer Science degree.
-With 27 undergraduates, CompSci is one of most popular majors at Harvey Mudd College.
+Students who graduate from this program report average early career earnings of compsci and mid-career earnings of $131,485.
 It is placed in the suburban area of Claremont, California.

 Stanford University is among your top options if you're planning on studying Computer Science.
 Compsci students from Stanford University get a earnings boost of approximately 33.6% above the average earnings of computer science graduates.
 Stanford University is situated in the suburban area of Stanford, California, near to stores and other entertainment.